Things were going well for Monica, until a middle aged stalker took an interest in her.

 * * * * *

 After her evening Karate training, Monica walked out from the church hall that was used by the club.
-She was annoyed because Alan had stopped behind to help with the full-contact group again.
+She was annoyed because Alan stopped behind to help with the full-contact group again.
 It was only supposed to be the occasional Tuesday, but it seemed as if it were every Tuesday.

 She saw someone ahead looking round from a side gate recess in the school wall.
 He moved back out of sight as she slowed her pace.
 It worried her and she wondered if she should go back to the club, or just cross the road and ignore him.
-She had never liked walking on the cemetery side, fearful of a hand reaching out through the ivy-covered railing, but she thought it a better option than passing by the man in the recess.
+She never liked walking on the cemetery side, fearful of a hand reaching out through the ivy-covered railing, but she thought it a better option than passing the man in the recess.

 A car turned into the road behind her and two high-powered spotlights and a fan of light from the headlights suddenly began cutting into the darkness.
-The car slowed and pulled alongside of her.
+The car slowed and pulled alongside her.
 She looked at the familiar Hillman Hunter and smiled as the driver pushed open the passenger door.
 "Want a lift, Monica?" the lad called.